Daniel H Coles

 Dan’s construction practice involves acting for owners and developers to resolve disputes under the Builders Lien Act and prosecuting their claims for delayed and deficient work.
 He also has experience acting for trades and material suppliers, as well as insurers.

 He is actively involved in British Columbia’s dynamic hospitality and liquor manufacturing industries.
 He writes an award-winning blog Alcohol & Advocacy, and advises clients on British Columbia’s liquor laws and regulations.

 He is also a member of the Law Society of Yukon, and has experience in the Federal Court and Federal Court of Appeal acting on behalf of tribunals in judicial review proceedings.

 Dan is the host of the podcast Under Reserve, a show about law and law enforcement.

 In the community Dan has been active with Covenant House, the Vancouver Street Soccer League and the Vancouver Bar Association.
+More recently he has been involved with fundraising efforts for Cops for Cancer.
 He grew up in Dartmouth, Nova Scotia.

 - Called to the Bar of the Yukon Territory, 2019

 - Called to the British Columbia Bar, 2012